Chris Taylor Player Props: Dodgers vs. Athletics

 Chris Taylor At The Plate

-- Taylor has had at least one RBI in 27.1% of his games this season (19 of 70), with two or more RBI nine times (12.9%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Taylor has driven in a run in 19 games this year (26.8%), including nine games with more than one RBI (12.7%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.